Sk3llington/Elastic_Stack_Server/README.md

 ![Start and launch ansible container](https://github.com/Sk3llington/Project1-UCLA-Cyber-Security/blob/main/Images/start_launch_ansible_container.png)

-We then copy the playbooks into the correct location.
+Then, I copy the playbooks into the correct location.
 The easiest way to do that is to use Git and run the following commands in your terminal:

 ```bash
 cd /etc/ansible